greg-maceachern12/Foto/README.md

 Foto is compatible with iOS 9.1+.

 ## Built With

+This application utilizes the cocoapods framework using dependencies such as:

 * [Firebase](https://cocoapods.org/?q=firebase) - The backend used
 * [Cosmos](https://github.com/evgenyneu/Cosmos) - Rating Dependancy